SIP Calculator 2026: How SIPs Work

 - Equity funds (65%+ equity): LTCG after 1 year at 12.5% above ₹1.25L/year exemption.
 STCG at 20%.

-- Debt funds: Taxed as per your slab (no LTCG benefit after April 2023 rules).
+- Debt funds: Taxed as per your income tax slab (no LTCG benefit after the April 2023 rule change).

-Each SIP installment has its own holding period.
-If you bought units 3 months ago and 3 years ago and redeem both, the 3-year-old units get LTCG treatment; the 3-month-old ones get STCG.
+Each SIP instalment has its own holding period.
+If you redeem units purchased 3 months ago and units purchased 3 years ago in the same transaction, the 3-year units get LTCG treatment and the 3-month units get STCG treatment.
+They’re not treated identically.

 Common SIP Mistakes

 - Stopping during market crashes.
-This is the single most expensive mistake.
-The entire benefit of rupee-cost averaging comes from buying during the crash.
+This is the single most expensive mistake SIP investors make.
+The entire benefit of rupee-cost averaging depends on buying during the dip.
+Stopping at the worst moment locks in losses and eliminates the recovery.

-- Chasing last year’s top fund.
-Funds rotate.
-A five-star fund today may be below average three years from now.
-Stick with broad index funds or proven diversified equity funds for SIP.
+- Chasing last year’s top-performing fund.
+Fund performance rotates.
+A five-star fund this year may be average three years from now.
+Index funds or well-diversified equity funds tend to be more consistent for long-term SIPs.

 - Too many funds.
-Owning 10 mutual funds doesn’t diversify more — it just overlaps.
-Three to four funds maximum.
+Owning 10 mutual funds doesn’t meaningfully diversify your risk — it mostly just creates overlap.
+Three to four funds is enough.

-- Treating SIP as emergency fund.
+- Treating a SIP as an emergency fund.
 Equity SIPs are for 7+ year horizons.
-Keep emergency money in a savings account or liquid fund.
+Emergency money belongs in a savings account or liquid fund — not in something that can be down 30% when you need it.

 Use Our SIP Calculator

-Our SIP Calculator lets you model step-up SIPs, compare flat vs stepped scenarios, and see year-by-year corpus growth.
-Use the Compound Interest Calculator to compare SIPs against lump-sum alternatives like FDs or PPF.
+Our SIP Calculator lets you model step-up SIPs, compare flat vs step-up scenarios side by side, and see year-by-year corpus growth.
+Use the Compound Interest Calculator to compare SIP scenarios against lump-sum alternatives like FDs or PPF.

 Related Reading

-- EMI Calculator Guide 2026 — prepay loan or invest?
-Compare both paths
+- EMI Calculator Guide 2026 — prepay loan or invest via SIP?
+How to compare both paths

-- CTC vs In-Hand Salary Guide — know your take-home to plan SIP amounts
+- CTC vs In-Hand Salary Guide — know your take-home before committing to a monthly SIP amount

-- Gratuity Calculation India 2026 — gratuity as a lump-sum investment at job exit
+- Gratuity Calculation India 2026 — how to invest a gratuity lump sum when you exit a job